(0,2) Mirror Symmetry on homogeneous Hopf surfaces

 \begin{proposition} Let $K$ be a compact Lie group and $E$ a left-equivariant Courant algebroid over $K$.
 Then there is an embedding

 of the universal superaffine vertex algebra $V^2(\g_{super})$ of level $k =2$ on the space of global sections $H^0(K,\Omega^\mathrm{ch}_K(E))$ of $\Omega^\mathrm{ch}_K(E)$. \end{proposition}

-\begin{proof} By Example \ref{exam:superafin} we have an embedding of the Lie conformal algebra $\mathfrak{SCur}\mathfrak{g}$ localized at $k=2$ into the SUSY Lie conformal algebra $\mathcal{R}$ in Proposition \ref{prop:susycommutators}.
-Furthermore, by the universal construction there is a canonical embedding
+\begin{proof} Observe that $H^0(K,\Omega^\mathrm{ch}_K(E))$ inherits a natural structure of SUSY vertex algebra.
+We denote by $\mathcal{R}$ the underlying SUSY Lie conformal algebra.
+By Example \ref{exam:superafin} and Proposition \ref{prop:CDRE}, we have an embedding of the Lie conformal algebra $\mathfrak{SCur}\mathfrak{g}$ localized at $k=2$ into $\mathcal{R}$.
 Now, being $V^2(\g_{\text{super}})$ the universal enveloping SUSY vertex algebra of $\mathfrak{SCur}\mathfrak{g}$ of level $k = 2$, this induces an embedding as in the statement.
-Indeed, this follows from the following universal property: any monomorphism from a SUSY Lie conformal algebra $\tilde{\mathcal{R}}$ into a SUSY vertex algebra can be extended to a unique SUSY vertex algebra monomorphism from the universal enveloping SUSY vertex algebra of $\tilde{\mathcal{R}}$. \end{proof}
+Indeed, this follows because any morphism from a SUSY Lie conformal algebra $\tilde{\mathcal{R}}$ into a SUSY vertex algebra can be extended to a unique SUSY vertex algebra morphism from the universal enveloping SUSY vertex algebra of $\tilde{\mathcal{R}}$. \end{proof}

 We are ready to prove our main result, which gives our examples of $(0,2)$ mirror pairs on compact non-K\"ahler manifolds.
 Our result is based on two basic observations combined with a theorem by Linshaw and Mathai which provides a stronger version of Theorem \ref{th:Tduality} in terms of the chiral de Rham complex \cite{LinshawMathai}.